enaaacode/enaaacode/README.md

-**Hello world, I'm Annabelle aka ena**
+## Hello world,

-Human being with a ❤️ for clean code, human-centered design, digital accessibility and cute/nerdy stuff.
+I'm Annabelle aka ena, a Human being with a ❤️ for clean code, human-centered design, digital accessibility and cute/nerdy stuff.

 <!--
 **enaaacode/enaaacode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.